-There is, further, no assurance as to how the Company will use the proceeds of the 2020 Offering and the 2021 Offering towards these strategic development initiatives, including the allocation of funds to these initiatives, the amount and timing of investments or the return of capital on these investments.
-Investors should refer to the Company's 2022 Annual MD&A "Equity - Update on Use of Proceeds from Equity Offerings" section for additional information on these planned uses of expenditures.
-As disclosed in the prospectus supplements related to these offerings, the Company may reallocate the use of proceeds from these offerings at its discretion.
+There is, further, no assurance as to the Company's ability to fund strategic growth opportunities or that it will allocate the proceeds of any particular offering towards these strategic growth initiatives or to the amount and timing of investments or the return of capital on these investments.
+Investors should refer to the Company's 2023 Annual MD&A "Update on Use of Proceeds from Equity Offerings" section for additional information on the planned uses of expenditures.
+The Company's management will have substantial discretion concerning the use of proceeds of any particular offering as well as the timing of the expenditure of the proceeds thereof.